Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics vs. Hawks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Atlanta Hawks are 13.5-point underdogs heading into a potentially-deciding Game 5 of the opening round of the NBA Playoffs against the Boston Celtics at TD Garden on Tuesday, starting at 7:30 PM ET on TNT, NBCS-BOS, and BSSE.
-The Celtics hold a 3-1 lead in the series.
-The matchup's point total is set at 229.5.
+The Boston Celtics are 6.5-point favorites heading into a decisive Game 6 of the opening round of the NBA Playoffs against the Atlanta Hawks at State Farm Arena on Thursday, starting at 8:30 PM ET on TNT, BSSE, and NBCS-BOS.
+The Celtics hold a 3-2 series lead.
+The matchup has an over/under set at 230.5 points.

 Celtics vs. Hawks Odds & Info